breadboard-ai/breadboard/packages/breadboard/README.md

 Boards are programs which can be executed by Breadboard runtimes, and they can have multiple input and output nodes which can visited more than once.
 In most real-world scenarios, boards will need to run continuously, sometimes stopping to receive inputs or provide outputs, but a simple board might just run once and return a single output.

-We will use this simple board for the following examples.
+For the following examples, we will use a simple board which just takes a property called `say` from the input object and passes it, as a property called `hear`, to the output node.
 ```typescript
 import { base, board } from "@google-labs/breadboard";